Chris Cuomo's off-air role: Brother Andrew's strategist

 Andrew Cuomo resigned in August to avoid a likely impeachment trial, after an investigation led by state Attorney General Letitia James found he sexually harassed at least 11 women.

-Chris Cuomo, the host of CNN’s “Cuomo Prime Time,” said he never reported on his brother’s situation for the network and never tried to influence coverage.
+Chris Cuomo, the host of CNN’s “Cuomo Prime Time,” did his show Monday night without mentioning the topic.
+In the past, he’s said he’s never reported on his brother’s situation for the network and never tried to influence coverage.
 On-air in August, he said: “I tried to do the right thing,” adding he “wasn’t in control of anything.”

 “We will be having conversations and seeking additional clarity about their significance as they relate to CNN over the next several days,” it said.